Venisami

 The Venisami (Gaulish: *Uenisamoi) or Venisamores were a Gallic tribe dwelling in the Alps during the Iron Age.

 Name

 They are mentioned as Venisamorum on the Arch of Susa.

 The ethnic name Venisami is a latinized form of Gaulish *Uenisamoi (sing.
 Uenisamos).
 It can be derived from the stem ueni- ('family, clan, friends') attached to -sāmo- ('calm'), and translated as the 'friendly ones'.
 It is comparable with the personal names Uenisamus (in Cisalpina) and Uenixama (in Lepontia).

 Geography

-They may have dwelled around Forum Germanici (modern Busca), south of the Binbelli, north of the Epanterii, and east of the Statielli.
+The Barrington Atlas locates their territory around Forum Germanici (modern Busca), south of the Binbelli, north of the Epanterii, and east of the Statielli.

 History

 They appear on the Arch of Susa, erected by Cottius in 9–8 BC.